AngelOfTheSkyGod/angel-alarm-system-frontend/README.md

+the point of all of this is to get a json string that i can send to my server and then have that displayed on a tft lcd screen connected to an arduino it ties into my work that i did last year where i have an authenticated system that i can send data from my computer to an arduino that has a wifi chip back and forth from anywhere in the world

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.